LorenzoVernazza/Pinecone/README.md

 debugLogger.info('User ' + user + ' logged in with password: ' + secret); //Outputs: "User foo logged in with password *******".
 console.log('User ' + user + ' logged in with password: ' + secret); //Outputs: "User foo logged in with password *******".
 debugLogger.info('User ' + user + ' logged in with password: ' + debugLogger.secret(password)); //Outputs "User foo logged in with password bar123!" since both debugLogger and secret levels are "debug".

+// Iterable returns an array of secrets.
+Mask replaces the default '*'. infoLogger.info('New user logged in.', ...iterableSecret); //Outputs: "New user logged in.". debugLogger.info('New user logged in.', ...iterableSecret); //Outputs: "New user logged in.\n - User: foo \n - Password: bar123!".
 ```

 ### Timers